 “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?” –Isaiah 58:6

 I believe God has called me to fast to break this stronghold off my life.
 Not a day goes by I don’t think about my body, diet, and plans in regards to changing those.
-I am enslaved and I need freedom, not a new diet plan and healthy view of myself.
-I need my heart to change.
+I am enslaved and I need freedom.
+Not a new diet plan and healthy view of myself.
+I need a new heart.

 While I am fasting I have noticed my thoughts drifting to dreaming about food.
 And not about eating a meal with others, but dreaming about when I will be able to indulge alone and enjoy my addiction.
 Binging on chocolates, peanut butter sandwiches, and cookies…alone.
 Being able to eat what I want, when I want, how much I want while no one is watching.
 Startled by the regularity and natural way these thoughts and desires fill my head, I realized how strong this has a hold on me.
 It is holding onto me, but I am also holding onto it.
 Recently I wrote: